Bills player Damar Hamlin is in critical condition after collapsing from a cardiac arrest on the field, team says - KTVZ

 Bills player Damar Hamlin is in critical condition after collapsing from a cardiac arrest on the field, team says

-Buffalo Bills safety Damar Hamlin is in critical condition after suffering a cardiac arrest and collapsing on the field during the first quarter of Monday night’s game between the Bills and Cincinnati Bengals, the player’s team said.
+Buffalo Bills safety Damar Hamlin is in critical condition after the 24-year-old suffered a cardiac arrest and collapsed on the field during the first quarter of Monday night’s game in Cincinnati, his team said, a stunning moment that left players weeping, praying and embracing as their teammate was taken away by ambulance.

-Hamlin fell on his back just moments after getting up from an open field tackle of Bengals wide receiver Tee Higgins.
+Hamlin fell on his back just moments after getting up from an open field tackle of Cincinnati Bengals wide receiver Tee Higgins.
+It remains unclear what caused the cardiac arrest.

 “His heartbeat was restored on the field and he was transferred to the (University of Cincinnati) Medical Center for further testing and treatment.
 He is currently sedated and listed in critical condition,” the Bills said in a tweet early Tuesday.